 Psychotherapy is not something that is done to you.
 It is a two-way process, a collaboration between two people, even if it is focussed on one of them.
 Everyone is unique and I approach people as whole individuals, with complex lives.

 How long does it last?

 I have experience of working in both open ended and time-limited psychotherapy.
-Both have their uses.

-As psychoanalytic psychotherapy addresses deep-seated issues, it can take time to get an understanding of these and allow for lasting shifts.
+As psychoanalytic psychotherapy addresses deep-seated issues, it can take some time to get an understanding of these and allow for lasting shifts.
 Many people find the time and effort required to have been well worth it.